Re-elect Linda Cook, Regional Councillor Ward 2

 Raised in Ward 2, Linda has been a part of the Bay Ridges fabric since the early 1970’s.

 Loving living so close to Lake Ontario, Linda chose to raise her family in the community she is proud of.
-Mother to a child with disabilities, Linda places inclusion and barrier-free access to accessible facilities and services high on her priority list.
+Mother to a child with disabilities, and step-mother to two, Linda places inclusion and barrier-free access to accessible facilities and services high on her priority list.

 Linda is dedicated to making a difference in the lives of those with intellectual disabilities.

-She’s been a passionate coach and mentor with the Greater Durham Special Olympics speed skating team for the last nine years, and a race timer official with Special Olympics Athletics program, for the last seven years.
+She’s been a passionate coach and mentor with the Greater Durham Special Olympics speed skating team for the last 13 years, and a race timer official & event marshall with Special Olympics Athletics program, for the last eleven years.
 Linda was honoured to be recognized for this commitment, as a recipient of a 2020 City of Pickering Service Award for Volunteer of the Year.

 A lifelong learner, Linda values equity, diversity, and dignity.